Can Your Identity Be Stolen Through Junk Mail?

 Here is a list of the types of mail, junk or not, that can put you at risk:

 - Financial Documents: Anything that you get in the mail from a financial institution can technically be used by someone wanting to steal your identity.
 You should keep bank and credit card statements for your records, but usually only for three years.
 Keep necessary statements in a safe or locked file cabinet, and shred anything you don't keep.
+Better yet, scan all documents and save them in a hard drive with a backup for your needs in the future.

 Also shred checks and printed online purchase orders that have any billing or bank account information.